Guilherme-Vasconcelos/js-crazychess-lib/README.md

 ### Installing project and dependencies

-js-crazychess-lib uses a few dependencies (Babel and Jest) mainly for testing.
 In order to install js-crazychess-lib you must:
 - Clone the project.
 - cd into it `cd js-crazychess-lib`.
-- If you are not interested in testing, you do not need to install anything else.
-Import src/board.js in your project and start using it.
+- Now you can import src/board.js in your project and start using it.
-- Instead, if you want to run the tests, run `yarn install` and `yarn test`.

 ### Usage